 When mud gets tracked onto carpet, immediately remove any solids to prevent them from being tracked deeper into the fibers.
 Then, allow the mud to dry.
 Vacuum to remove as much of the dried soil as possible.

-Next, mix a cleaning solution of two teaspoons of liquid hand dish washing detergent and 2 cups of cool water.
-Use a white cloth, sponge or soft bristle brush to work the solution into the mud stained areas.
+Next, mix a cleaning solution of two teaspoons of liquid hand dishwashing detergent and two cups of cool water.
+Use a white cloth, sponge, or soft bristle brush to work the solution into the mud stained areas.
 Blot away the soil with a paper towel as it is lifted.
 Rinse the area with plain water to remove any soapy residue which can actually attract more soil.

 If the mud is red and has left discoloration, mix a solution of oxygen bleach and water following package directions.
 Saturate the stained area and allow the solution to work for at least an hour and then blot away.